How to Stake Solana on Lido

 You can see the FAQ section right below the Lido statistics.
 It is prudent to familiarize yourself with some of the basic features of liquid staking and the risks involved.
 The FAQ section also gives more information about the stSOL and its value.
-In case, you have even more questions you can always reach out to the Lido team or Chorus One for any clarifications.
+In case, you have even more questions you can always reach out to the Lido on Solana team for any clarifications.
 The contact information is given at the end of this article.

 Note This transaction will only go through if you go back to Ledger and approve it.

 You get additional information about the transaction details while approving the transaction.
 Go ahead and approve the transaction.